-Standard of Care Deficiencies Agency Plan of Correction, On-going QA/QI & Responsible Party Date Due Service Domain: Level of Care - Initial and annu Lual Level of Care (LOC) evaluations are completed Duc Tag # 4C04 Assessment Activities (CoP) Standard Level Deficiency Developmental Disabilities (DD) Waiver Service Standards 2/26/2018; Eff Date: 3/1/2018 Chapter 8 Case Management: 8.2.8 Maintaining a Complete Client Record: The CM is required to maintain documentation for each person supported according to the following requirements: 3.
-The case file must contain the documents identified in Appendix A Client File Matrix.
-8.2.3 Facilitating Level of Care (LOC) Based on record review, the Agency did not complete, compile or obtaining the elements of the Long-Term Care Assessment Abstract (LTCAA) packet and / or submitted the Level of Care in a timely manner, as required by standard for 2 of 46 individuals.
-Review of the Agency individual case files indicated the following items were not found, incomplete, and/or not current: Provider: State your Plan of Correction for the deficiencies cited in this tag here (How is the deficiency going to be corrected?
-This can be specific to each deficiency cited or if possible an overall correction?): → Determinations and Other Assessment Activities: The CM ensures that an initial evaluation for the LOC is complete, and that all participants are reevaluated for a LOC at least annually.
-CMs are also responsible for completing assessments. related to LOC determinations and for obtaining other assessments to inform the service planning process.
-The assessment tasks of the CM include, but are not limited to: 1.
-Completing, compiling, and/or obtaining the elements of the Long-Term Care Assessment Abstract form (MAD 378); b. a Client Individual Assessment (CIA); c. a current History and Physical; d. a copy of the Allocation Letter (initial submission only); and e. for children, a norm-referenced assessment.
-2. Timely submission of a completed LOC packet for review and approval by the TPA contractor including: a. responding to the TPA contractor within specified timelines when the Long-Term Care Assessment Abstract packet is returned for Annual Physical: • Not Current (#2, 31) Provider: Enter your ongoing Quality Assurance/Quality Improvement processes as it related to this tag number here (What is going to be done?
-How many individuals is this going to effect?
+Standard of Care Deficiencies Agency Plan of Correction, On-going QA/QI & Responsible Party Date Due Service Domain: Level of Care - Initial and annu al Level of Care (LOC) evaluations are completed within timeframes specified by the State. • Tag # 4C04 Assessment Activities Standard Level Deficiency Tag # 4C04Assessment ActivitiesDevelopmental Disabilities (DD) Waiver ServiceStandards 2/26/2018; Eff Date: 3/1/2018Chapter 8 Case Management: 8.2.8Maintaining a Complete Client Record:The CM is required to maintain documentationfor each person supported according to thefollowing requirements:3.
+The case file must contain the documentsidentified in Appendix A Client File Matrix.8.2.3 Facilitating Level of Care (LOC)Determinations and Other AssessmentActivities: The CM ensures that an initialevaluation for the LOC is complete, and that allparticipants are reevaluated for a LOC at leastannually.
+CMs are also responsible forcompleting assessments.related to LOC determinations and for obtainingother assessments to inform the serviceplanning process.
+The assessment tasks of theCM include, but are not limited to:1.
+Completing, compiling, and/or obtaining theelements of the Long-Term Care AssessmentAbstract packet to include:a. a Long-Term Care Assessment (CIA);c. a current History and Physical;d. a copy of the Allocation Letter (initialsubmission only); ande. for children, a norm-referenced assessment.2.
+Timely submission of a completed LOCpacket for review and approval by the TPAcontractor including:a. responding to the TPA contractor withinspecified timelines when the Long-Term CareAssessment Abstract packet is returned for Standard Level Deficiency Based on record review, the Agency did not complete, compile or obtaining the elements of the Long-Term Care Assessment Abstract (LTCAA) packet and / or submitted the Level of Care in a timely manner, as required by standard for 2 of 30 individuals.
+Review of the Agency individual case files indicated the following items were not found, incomplete, and/or not current: Annual Physical: • Not Current (#3, 29) Provider: State your Plan of Correction for the deficiencies cited in this tag here (How is the deficiency going to be corrected?
+This can be specific to each deficiency cited or if possible an overall correction?): → Provider: Enter your ongoing Quality Assurance/Quality Improvement processes as it related to this tag number here (What is going to be done?
+How many individuals is this going to affect?
 How often will this be completed?
 Who is responsible?
-What steps will be taken if issues are found?): \rightarrow
+What steps will be taken if issues are found?): → b. submitting complete packets, between 45 and 30 calendar days prior to the LOC expiration date for annual redeterminations; c. seeking assistance from the DDSD Regional Office related to any barriers to timely submission; and d. facilitating re-admission to the DD Waiver for people who have been hospitalized or who have received care in another institutional setting for more than three calendar days (upon the third midnight), which includes collaborating with the MCO Care Coordinator to resolve any problems with coordinating a safe discharge.
+3. Obtaining assessments from DD Waiver Provider Agencies within the specified required timelines.
+4. Meeting with the person and guardian, prior to the ISP meeting, to review the current assessment information.
+Leading the DCP as described in Chapter 3.1 Decisions about Health Care or Other Treatment: Decision Consultation and Team Justification Process to determine appropriate action. --- -- -- --